endoflife-date/endoflife.date/products/prometheus.md

 Prometheus LTS only receive bug, security, and documentation fixes, but over a time window of one year.
 The build toolchain will also be kept up-to-date.
 The following features are excluded from [LTS Support](https://prometheus.io/docs/introduction/release-cycle/#limitations-of-lts-support):

-- Features listed as `unstable` in the [API stability guarantees](https://prometheus.io/docs/prometheus/latest/stability/).
+- features listed as `unstable` in the [API stability guarantees](https://prometheus.io/docs/prometheus/latest/stability/),
-- Experimental features.
+- experimental features,
 - OpenBSD support.